digiltd/oh-rtd-test/MAX!Cube-Binding.md

 Starting from 1.6.0 you can use the exclusive mode.
 If you are not using MAX! smartphone or desktop software, this is recommended.

+Please note that the MAX!Cube desktop software also keeps the connection open and openhab will not be able to connect if the MAX!Cube software is running.
+Close if from the windows taskbar.

 ## Item Configuration

 In order to bind an generic item to the device, you need to provide MAX!Cube configuration settings in your item file (in the folder configurations/items) containing at least the serial number of the device you wish to control (not the serial of the cube).